Ume203/Udacity-Nanodegree-PowerBI-Project3-Portfolio-05082025-/README.md

 🟠 Income & Location insights
 ![1](Screenshots/1-Income-and-Location-Insights.png)
-* There was no customer income data provided, so I estimated it using linear regression, based on customer purchase data and average state income data from the U.S. Census Bureau.
+* There was no customer income data provided, so I estimated it using linear regression based on customer purchase data and average state income data from the U.S. Census Bureau.

 🟣 Customer Insights
 ![2](Screenshots/2-Customer-insights.png)